 Let’s look at undersampling using imblearn package in Python.

 Similarly, we can perform oversampling using Imblearn.
-It might confuse you why to use different libraries of performing undersampling and oversampling.
+It might confuse you why to use different libraries for performing undersampling and oversampling.
 Sometimes, it happens that undersampling(oversampling) using imblearn and simple resampling produces different results and we can select based on the performance as well.

 importimblearn fromimblearn.under_samplingimportRandomUnderSampler Undersample=RandomUnderSampler(return_indices=True) ## preparing the data in the format X = data[['RI_real', 'Na_real', 'Mg_real', 'Al_real', 'Si_real', 'K_real', 'Ca_real', 'Ba_real', 'Fe_real']] y =data['Class'] ## Fitting for performing undersampling using imblearn X_rus, y_rus, id_rus=Undersample.fit_sample(X, y) print("Count of class after undersampling") print(pd.Series(y_rus).value_counts()) ## Plotting the graph for class counts after undersampling imblearn pd.Series(y_rus).value_counts().plot(kind='bar', title='Count of Classes', color=['r','b']) Count of class after undersampling negative 33 positive 33 dtype: int64

 Tomek links is the algorithm based on the distance criteria, instead of removing the data points randomly.
 It uses distance metrics to remove the points from the majority class.
-It finds the pair of points that has less distance between them one from minority class and another from majority class and will remove the majority point from that pair.
+It finds the pair of points that has less distance between them one from the minority class and another from the majority class and will remove the majority point from that pair.

 fromimblearn.under_samplingimportTomekLinks ## Creating the Tomeklink object tl=TomekLinks(return_indices=True, ratio='majority') ## Fitting on data X_tl, y_tl, id_tl=tl.fit_sample(X, y) print("Count of class after Tomek-links undersampling") print(pd.Series(y_tl).value_counts()) ## Plotting the class count after the undersampling(Tomeklinks) pd.Series(y_tl).value_counts().plot(kind='bar', title='Count of Classes', color= ['r','b']) Count of class after Tomek-links undersampling negative 172 positive 33 dtype: int64